-Voice over internet protocol (VoIP) services are a type of telephone system that convert your voice into a signal that travels over the internet, instead of across traditional phone lines.
-Using VoIP can be cheaper and more flexible than a traditional telephone system.
+Voice over internet protocol (VoIP) services - also known as IP telephony - are a kind of business telephone system where calls are made over the internet instead of using traditional telephone lines.
+This means that using VoIP can be cheaper and more flexible than a traditional telephone system

 There are two main types of VoIP:

-Integrated VoIP services are most commonly used by businesses with more than one or two members of staff.
+Integrated VoIP services are most commonly used in business.
 They come in two flavours:

-Once the number of phones in your business rises above a certain number (generally around 20), then a physical switchboard and the ability to connect many phones into few lines wins in rental cost.
+Once the number of phones in your business rises above a certain number (around 20), then a physical switchboard will generally prove more cost-effective.
 But beneath that number of phones, a hosted VoIP system will usually offer better value.

 Because a hosted VoIP system relies on software running on a server, it offers a greater set of services than a physical switchboard ever could.
 It’s always up to date and your VoIP supplier will take care of maintenance.

-Setting up a hosted VoIP system is usually cheaper and easier than installing a physical switchboard.
-However, it is dependent on your internet connection.
+Setting up a hosted VoIP system is usually cheaper and easier than installing a physical switchboard too.
+However, it is dependent on having a good internet connection.
 If that goes down, so does your telephone system.

 It’s often hard to work out exactly how much line rental and call charges will cost you.
 Look for a company with a clear pricing policy and structure.